hawesg/BUS696-final-project/rmd/presentation/README.md

 ## Garrett, Ricky, Bart

-This is where you find the files for report generation.
-Deliverable2 has the pre analysis work and presentation is a markdown based presentation.
+Here are the files for our presentation.

+- present.Rmd is the main presentation
+- helper.R holds some code that was shifted out of the main rmd to keep it clean

 ![Cover](http://garretthawes.com/r/cover.jpeg)